Evaneos/front-config/packages/typescript-config/README.md

 # tsconfig

-This package provides Evaneos's configs for typescript front projects.
+This package provides Evaneos's tsconfig for typescript front projects.

 -   `.tsconfig` as an extensible shared config